awaescher/PoshX/README.md

 A simple PowerShell profile to make its console window look a bit like the Terminal on OSX.

 ![Screenshot](/PoshX-small.png)
+> The screenshots show some Git hints from the powerful PowerShell extension [posh-git](https://github.com/dahlbyk/posh-git).
+> To match the brighter look in the right window, the default colors were slightly modified.
+>
+> Use [my customized fork of posh-git](https://github.com/awaescher/posh-git) to get the same look with PoshX.

 ## Installation
 1. Head over to the PowerShell profile folder: